Muppetsg2/PBR_Visualiser_OpenGL/README.md

 </div>

 ## 📌 Description
-PBR_Visualiser is an application for visualizing PBR maps in an OpenGL environment.
-It supports the rendering of 3D models with different PBR materials and allows for interaction with the camera and lighting configuration.
+**PBR Visualiser** is an application for visualizing PBR materials in an OpenGL environment.
 The application has two configurations: **windowed (GUI)** and **console (CLI)**.
+In the GUI configuration, it supports rendering 3D models with different PBR materials and allows interaction with the camera and lighting settings.
+In the console configuration, it supports rendering a 2D image of a PBR material in different resolutions and lighting settings.

 ---